Midoirl/Analog-Audio-Synthesizer-555/README.md

 The main oscillator generates the tone.
 The filters reshape it.
-The low-frequency oscillator adds slight pitch variation (vibrato), which makes the sound feel more natural.
+The low-frequency oscillator adds slight pitch variation (vibrato), which makes the sound feel more musical.

 # Signal flow